Skip to content

 Wedding Palace

-The Wedding Palace is in the capital city; at the top of it, there is a vast geometrically elaborate disco ball that is surrounded by a frame of 8 Turkmen stars, and it was built in 2011.
+The Wedding Palace is in the capital city.
+At the top of it, there is a vast, geometrically elaborate disco ball surrounded by a frame of 8 Turkmen stars.
+It was built in 2011.
 The lower floors of the palace are in the shape of a star, and on the upper floors, there is a ball, which is a massive hall including golden maps of Turkmenistan.

-It is where you can attend a wedding in one of its halls holding parties and events.
+It is where you can attend a wedding in one of its halls, where parties and events are held.

 Kunya-Urgench